BenjaminOddou/alfred-dashlane/README.md

 ## 🧙‍♂️ Invoke the Workflow

+There is 2 flows in this workflow :

+1. The first one allows you to display all the credentials in your dashlane vault.
+It can be triggered by writing `pdash` keyword.
+2. The second one allows you to display your OTPs from you dashlane vault.
+It can be triggered by writing `odash` keyword.

-You can invoke the workflow by writing `webp` onto the Alfred search box.
-You can change this value by changing the `🕹️ Trigger` variable in workflow configuration panel [optionnal].
+You can change these values by changing the `🕹️ Trigger 1` or `🕹️ Trigger 2` variables in workflow configuration panel [optionnal].
+Please avoid putting the same trigger for the two flows.

 ## 🧰 Setup the workflow